Updated April 2026

 What Cyber Insurance Covers

 Cyber policies typically combine first-party and third-party sections.
-Understanding the split helps when comparing options.
+Understanding the distinction helps when comparing options.

 Cover Section Usually Covers Often Does Not Cover

-Incident Response Forensic investigation, legal advice, breach counsel, PR crisis support Costs incurred before insurer notification, pre-existing vulnerabilities
+Incident Response Forensic investigation, breach counsel, legal advice, PR crisis management Costs incurred before the insurer is notified, pre-existing vulnerabilities

-Business Interruption Lost income and extra expense from cyber-caused downtime Planned outages, slow performance, losses within the waiting period
+Business Interruption Lost income and extra expenses from cyber-caused downtime Planned outages, general slow performance, losses within the waiting period

-Privacy Liability Third-party claims, notification costs, regulatory defence Fines that are not legally insurable, intentional data misuse
+Privacy Liability Third-party claims, notification costs under the NDB scheme, regulatory defence before the OAIC Fines that are not legally insurable, intentional data misuse

-Cyber Extortion Ransom negotiation, payment (where permitted), restoration support Payments without insurer consent, sanctions-blocked payments
+Cyber Extortion Ransom negotiation, payment (where legally permitted), restoration support Payments made without insurer consent, sanctions-blocked payments

-Media Liability Claims arising from digital content - defamation, IP infringement Intentional infringement, content known to be false
+Media Liability Claims arising from digital content such as defamation or IP infringement Intentional infringement, content known to be false at publication

 Common Exclusions to Watch